gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Its green lasers swept a pair of sharp parallel lines across the floor.

 Maddy sagged.
-She was so tired...
+She was so tired…
 "We can't see that way,"
 she said wearily.
-"You'll just have to tell us if there's anything..."
-*Anything we could fall into,* she finished in her head.
+"You'll just have to tell us if there's anything…" *Anything we could fall into,* she finished in her head.
 *Anything that might try to grab us.
 Anything we haven't run into or I haven't thought of